 Expansionary Fiscal Policy – AD/AS

-If the government cut income tax, then this will increase the disposable income of consumers leading to higher levels of consumer spending.
-This should also increase aggregate demand and could lead to higher economic growth.
+If the government cut income tax, then this will increase the disposable income of consumers and enable them to increase spending.
+Higher consumption will increase aggregate demand and this should lead to higher economic growth.

 Expansionary fiscal policy can also lead to inflation because of the higher demand in the economy.